Experiential Therapy for Alcohol Addiction

 Experiential therapies operate on the principles of humanistic psychology and client-centered therapy developed by Carl Rogers.
 The notion of experiencing actual emotional release in the therapeutic environment comes from Gestalt therapy.
 These therapies work under the assumption that the client’s preferences for certain types of interventions should be honored when practical.
 For instance, some clients might wish to engage in animal-assisted therapy while other clients might be interested in art therapy, and still others might be interested in adventure therapies where individuals participate in games and team activities.

-Specific Types of Experiential Interventions
+Types of Experiential Therapy for Alcoholism

 The use of the term experiential therapy is applicable to numerous types of interventions.
 It is a broad term that can be applied to psychoanalysis, Gestalt therapy, all types of psychotherapy that are developed from the humanistic paradigm, certain types of Cognitive Behavioral Therapy, and certain types of complementary and alternative therapeutic techniques.
 This is because interventions that fall under this general descriptive term rely on the subjective experience of the individual reprocessing emotions, memories, desires, etc., as a therapeutic tool.